karlbenedict/karlbenedict.github.io/CV/CV.md

 2014 - 2020, *Promotion & Tenure Committee* (Chair, 2015-2019)

+2019, *Staff Search Committee* for Operations Manager for the Centennial Science and Engineering Library

 2018, *Faculty Search Committee* for the Director of the UNM University Press

 2017, *Faculty Search Committee (Chair)* for the Data Curation Librarian position